GuyEldad/GuyEldad/README.md

 - A collection of guides, resources, and challenge write-ups related to cybersecurity and incident response.

 ### 🔍 [WBHistory2CSV](https://github.com/GuyEldad/WBHistory2CSV)
-- A forensic tool that parses web browsing and download history and exports it into clean CSV files for easy analysis.
+- A forensic tool that parses web browsing and download history and exports it into CSV files for easy analysis.

 ---